DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Multiline cells

 The Grid cuts off values that do not fit in a cell.
-Assign true to the Table plugin's `columnExtensions.wordWrapEnabled` property for the required column to enable word wrap.
+Set the [column extension](../reference/table.md/#tablecolumnextension)s' `wordWrapEnabled` property to true to enable word wrap for these columns.

 .embedded-demo({ "path": "grid-basic/cell-wordwrap", "showThemeSelector": true })